taisiat/bouncy-bee/README.md

 - Bee and wasp sprite sheet parsing, both with traditional one-image sprite sheets and multi-file sprite frames.
 See `Bee` and `Wasp` classes.
 - Bounce mechanics.
 See `util.js`.
 - requestAnimationFrame with time deltas for consistent game speed.
 See `GameView` and `MovingObject` game classes.
 - Gameboard setup with randomized yet fenced positions for wasps, flowers, and speed strips.
+Note that flowers spawn at positions that never overlap other flowers.
 See `Game` class.
 - Customized win/lose screens with changing messages based on game outcomes.
 See `GameView` class.

 ### Future Features

 Upcoming improvements include:

-- Add a health bar to the bee to make wasp collisions non-fatal
 - Add additional levels with different assortments of enemies and point-giving objects
 - Add additional areas of altered physics, such as wormholes